jrhughes90/Fingerprint-Auth0-marketplace/pre-user-registration-action/installation_guide.md

     if (visitorsWithTheSameVisitorId.length > 0) {
       api.access.deny("max_device_limit", "Too many sign-ups from this device.");
     } else {
-      // If not, create the user and initilize their visitorIds array with the provided visitor ID api.user.setAppMetadata("visitorIds", [visitorId]);
+      // If not, create the user and initialize their visitorIds array with the provided visitor ID api.user.setAppMetadata("visitorIds", [visitorId]);
     }
   } catch (err) {